threema-ch/threema-android/domain/libthreema/threema-protocols/src/md.md

 currently executed task and transfer the current and any other remaining tasks of the queue into a new task queue.
 When doing so, all tasks with type _Drop On Disconnect_ must be discarded.

+**Distinction**: Tasks can be explicitly _bound_ to something else, e.g. the application or a specific group call.
+In such a case, none of the above mentioned semantics apply, meaning such tasks are standalone and executed in parallel to tasks managed by the task manager and other bound tasks.